HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 The total system capacity is the denominator for the measure.
 There can be exclusions from the denominator to count resources that are temporarily unavailable for care for reasons other than being used for treatment.
 The utilization component is the numerator.
 It describes the number of units in use for treatment.
-The availability component is the numerator-complement which describes thee number of units available for use.
+The availability component is the numerator-complement which describes the number of units available for use.
 The measure score is computed as for a proportion measure.

 The difference between is Proportion Measure and a Utilization measure is that in a proportion measure available capacity must be inferred, however, in a Utilization measure, the available capacity is directly reported in a measurement in the numerator-complement population of the measure.
-This implementation guide defines the code for the the numerator-complement population.
+This implementation guide defines the code for the numerator-complement population.

 In this way, the MeasureReport resource reporting utilization can be directly queried through FHIR APIs for available capacity to find a location capable of treating or caring for some number of patients (e.g., by available beds or ventilators at a facility or within a region).

 #### Event Growth
-An event growth measure reports the number of events occuring during a time period (e.g., tests performed, positive test results, new cases) over the cumulative total of events (e.g., total tests performed, total positive results, or total cases) from some defined starting point.
-The numerator is the number events occuring during the period, and the denominator is the cumulative total of events.
+An event growth measure reports the number of events occurring during a time period (e.g., tests performed, positive test results, new cases) over the cumulative total of events (e.g., total tests performed, total positive results, or total cases) from some defined starting point.
+The numerator is the number events occurring during the period, and the denominator is the cumulative total of events.
 It represents the point in time rate of growth during the measure period of events of interest.